Chukwuma Nzeogwu: Release, Biafra war participation and death

 On 29 July 1967, Nzeogwu - who had been promoted to the rank of a Biafran Lt.
 Colonel - was trapped in an ambush near Nsukka while conducting a night reconnaissance operation against federal troops of the 21st battalion under Captain Mohammed Inuwa Wushishi.
 He was killed in action and his corpse was subsequently identified; however his sister insisted he killed himself to avoid being humiliated by the federal troops.
-After the defeat of Biafra orders were given by the Nigerian military head of state General Yakubu Gowon, for him to be buried at the military cemetery in Kaduna with full military honours.
+After the civil war, orders were given by the Nigerian military head of state General Yakubu Gowon for Nzeogwu to be buried at the military cemetery in Kaduna with full military honours.

 Legacy

-Some viewpoints have romanticized Nzeogwu as a revolutionary however his actions along with those of the 15 January 1966 coup conspirators constituted a putsch against a democratically elected Nigerian government.
+Some viewpoints have romanticized Nzeogwu as a revolutionary.
+However, his actions, along with those of the 15 January 1966 coup conspirators, constituted a putsch against a democratically elected Nigerian government.
 The coup resulted in the murder of top government officials and gave way to a 13-year stretch of military rule (1966 to 1979), punctuated by a democratic Nigerian government from 1979 to 1983, which was stopped by another military intervention that lasted an additional 16 years until 1999.